 A ReFrame test will be normally tried for different programming environments and different partitions within the same ReFrame run.
-These are defined in the test's \\init\\() method, but it is not this original test object that is scheduled for execution.
+These can be defined in the test's class body, in a post-init hook or in its \\init\\() method, but it is not this original test object that is scheduled for execution.
 The following figure explains in more detail the process:

-Fig. 3: How ReFrame loads and schedules tests for execution.
+Fig. 6: How ReFrame loads and schedules tests for execution.